Control a Stepper Motor Using an Arduino

 Arduino Code Description

-In this section of the tutorial Stepper Motor Speed Control using Arduino, I am going to elaborate you about the Arduino source.
+In this section of the tutorial Stepper Motor Speed Control using Arduino, I am going to elaborate you about the Arduino source.- I have made two different functions for increasing (accelerating) the speed of the stepper motor and for decreasing (deaccelerating) the speed of the stepper motor respectively.

 void Accelerate_Motor() { count=count+10; //Speed will increase continuously as we continue to press H if (count>120) //Speed must not be greater than 120 { count=120; } Serial.println("Accelerating"); //printing on the serial port Serial.println("");//prints blank line on the serial port myStepper.step(stepsPerRevolution);//counter clockwise rotation myStepper.setSpeed(count); //Updating the speed of the motor lcd.setCursor(3,0);//setting LCD cursor lcd.print("Acelerating"); //printing on LCD }